to5ta/GameOfLife/README.md

 ## Ideas

 * Slider for simulation speed
-* load / save function + menu
+* Load / save function + menu
-* predefined pattern placement, select from menu + click to place
+* Predefined pattern placement, select from menu + click to place
-* game settings for resizing the field and toggle border behaviour
+* Game settings for resizing the field and toggle border behaviour
+* Step forwards / backwards using memento Pattern